AmyRBrons/Lab2-Colour-Perception/README.md

 A and B are the same colour.
 See here:<BR>
 <p align = "centre"><img src="assets/Verification.png" width ="300"/></p><BR>

 This is because we have a visual expectation of what the colour would be based on the precident set in the rest of the image, implying that the shades would be different.
+Our brain has evolved to automatically compensate for shadows.
+Even knowing that squares A and B are identical, my visual system refuses to accept it because it's trying to account for the shadow cast by the cylinder.

 ### Task 6 - The Grid Illusion
 This illusion is called a scintillating grid illusion.
 This is when dark dots seem to appear and disappear rapidly at random intersections.
 The effect is often explained by lateral inhibition, where a group of receptors respond to the presentation of stimuni in the receptive feild.
 Another theory is retinal ganglion cell theory, but is found untenable when making the grid wavy.
 There is a new hypothesis also, involving the blindspot.